Tinus de Beer: Career

 Despite initially not being named in a 37-man South Africa Under-20 training squad or playing for them in warm-up matches against a Varsity Cup Dream Team or two matches during a tour to Argentina, he was named in the final squad for the 2015 World Rugby Under 20 Championship.
 He came on as a replacement in all three of their matches in Pool B of the competition; a 33–5 win against hosts Italy, a 40–8 win against Samoa and a 46–13 win over Australia.
 De Beer kicked one conversion in each of the three matches during the pool stage to help South Africa finish top of Pool B to qualify for the semi-finals with the best record pool stage of all the teams in the competition.
 He was an unused replacement in their semi-final match against England, which saw South Africa lose 20–28 to be eliminated from the competition by England for the second year in succession.
 He again came on as a replacement in their third-place play-off match against France, helping South Africa to a 31–18 win to win the bronze medal.

 De Beer captained the s during the 2015 Under-21 Provincial Championship Group A.

+On 28 July 2023, Tinus would move to Wales to join capital region Cardiff in the URC competition ahead of the 2023-24 season.
+On 2 May 2025, Tinus would sign for Welsh rivals Dragons from the 2025-26 season.